-Principals and Dean of Students have the responsibility and authority to question students for the purpose of maintaining a safe and orderly school environment.
-Though it is important to inform parents about issues of concern, parental consent and notification is not required prior to the questioning of students.
+Principals and Dean of Students have the responsibility and authority to question students for maintaining a safe and orderly school environment.
+However, it is important to inform parents about issues of concern, parental consent and notification is not required prior to the questioning of students.